Ihasimbola/material-ui/README.md

 # Material UI
-this is my first training with material UI framework
+This is my first training with material UI framework